OUR STORY

 The RIGS Story

-Like every good guide service RIGS was built on firsthand experience by professional river guides with decades of prior fly fishing and rafting industry knowledge.
-With a shoestring budget, old fashion hard work, and a commitment to access quality waters in the region, RIGS received the first-ever permit for guided fly fishing and rafting in Ouray County and pioneered access on our home waters of the Uncompahgre River at Pa Co Chu Puk thus setting the stage for over 20 years in business.
-We choose Ridgway as our base of operation, not only because of its stunning beauty and small-town feel but its idyllic proximity to world-class trout streams with easy access and diverse benefits to the surrounding destinations like Ouray, Telluride, Silverton and Montrose; to be in the center of it all.
+Like every good guide service, RIGS is a venture born from the expertise of seasoned river guides who have spent decades immersed in the fly fishing and rafting industry.
+With a shoestring budget, old fashion hard work, and a commitment to access quality waters in the region, RIGS received the first-ever permit for guided fly fishing and rafting in Ouray County, pioneered access on our home waters of the Uncompahgre River at Pa Co Chu Puk setting the stage for over 20 years in business.
+We choose Ridgway as our base of operation, not only because of its stunning beauty and small-town feel but its idyllic proximity to world-class trout streams with easy access and diverse benefits to the surrounding destinations like Ouray, Telluride, Silverton and Montrose.
+We chose Ridgway to be in the center of it all.

 RIGS TEAM

-RIGS Certified Professional Float Fishing & Walk Wade Guide Training Courses are taught annually by Certified Guide Instructors in the State of Colorado, renowned for providing informative and intensive guide training to perspective walk wade and float fishing guides starting their professional careers.
-Our Gunnison Gorge team exceeds regional standards, with required Swiftwater Rescue Technician (SRT) training and Advanced First Aid/CPR certifications.
+We also offer Certified Professional Float Fishing & Walk Wade Guide Training Courses on an annual basis.
+These courses, led by Certified Guide Instructors in Colorado, are renowned for their thoroughness and effectiveness in training new walk wade and float fishing guides.
+Our Gunnison Gorge team goes above and beyond regional standards, with mandatory training in Swiftwater Rescue Techniques (SRT) and Advanced First Aid/CPR certifications.

-Our Public Land Partners include US Forest Service, US National Park Service, US Bureau of Land Management (BLM), Colorado State Parks & Wildlife, giving our guests a wide range of quality waters to choose from and year-round access to diverse fly fishing rivers, streams, creeks, and still waters.
+Through partnerships with key public land organizations such as the US Forest Service, US National Park Service, US Bureau of Land Management (BLM), and Colorado State Parks & Wildlife, we provide our guests with a diverse selection of high-quality waters to explore.
+This ensures year-round access to various fly fishing environments, from rivers and streams to creeks and still waters.

 WHAT WE BELIEVE IN & CAUSES WE SUPPORT